DogeTheBeast/College_notes/CHEM 154/Unit 4/Intermolecular Forces.md

 ![[london dispersion.png]]

 London dispersion forces are based on the polarizability of the molecule.
-The greater the polarizability (meaning that it has more weakly bound or delocalized electrons), the greater the force of london dispersion
+The greater the polarizability (meaning that it has more weakly bound or delocalized electrons), the greater the force of london dispersion.

 ### Hydrocarbons
 - Larger molecules have a greater number of polarizable atoms that contribute to making the total dispersion larger.